Videos & Presentations

 - For Teachers and Classroom Audiences: This curriculum for teachers includes multiple lessons that are age-specific, scaffolded, and geared for classrooms without access to a bike fleet.
 The link connects to this curriculum, which is posted on the SC DPS website.

-Other valuable SC bike safety curriculum is available here from Winthrop Professor Wojcik, via DHEC HSCI funding.
+Other classroom bicycle education curricula is available from Winthrop Professor Wojcik, via DHEC HSCI and Wholespire funding.

 Smart Cycling Program

 The Smart Cycling program gives you the tips, tools, and techniques to do that.
 The most recent Quick Guide is an excellent and handy tool, printed as a booklet, for use as training through the use of graphic illustrations for all audiences.
 We love this easy to read guide, and you can purchase it directly from the League of American Bicyclists (LAB).

 The Smart Cycling program, developed by the LAB, is a set of curricula for adults and children and Smart Cycling classes are taught across the United States by certified League Cycling Instructors (LCI).

 There are several courses within the Smart Cycling curriculum.
 The most popular is Traffic Skills 101, which will allow you to gain confidence and learn about riding legally and safely.
 For more information on scheduling bicycle education and commuter course in your area or to find a list of LCIs in your area, contact Amy or the League directly.